LibreSolar/bms-c1/manual/README.md

 ## Content editing

-The text of the specification is located in the *.md files in this folder.
+The text of the manual is located in the *.md files in this folder.
 Images are stored in the `images` folder.

 ## PDF generation